Learning Abroad Center

 Participating in an internship is a great way to immerse yourself in Spanish culture while gaining work experience.
 Internships are available during the semester (3 credits) or summer (3 credits) and include an academic seminar.

-Semester students who have an internship should be prepared to work 7-8 hours per week at their site.
-Summer students should be prepared to spend 15 hours per week at the internship site.
+If you are a semester student with an internship, you should be prepared to work 7–8 hours per week at your site.
+If you are a summer student, you should be prepared to spend 15 hours per week at the internship site.

-Examples of internship sites include the Regional Parliament, museums, newspapers, Toledo City Hall, schools, radio stations, community service organizations and a physical rehabilitation hospital.
-Internship site descriptions are available for the semester program and summer program
+Examples of internship sites include the Regional Parliament, museums, newspapers, Toledo City Hall, schools, radio stations, community service organizations, and physical rehabilitation hospitals.
+Internship site descriptions are available for the semester program and summer program.

 Selection for the internship requires successful completion of the internship application and an on-site interview.